 That’s two of the key findings in Leading with Intent, a new report about board compensation, practices, and performance and culture by BoardSource, a nonprofit working to improve governance within the sector.

-When BoardSource surveyed over 1,750 executives within the industry, it found that 90% all nonprofit CEOs are white, as are 84% of board members.
-That’s up from its 2015 findings, which were 89% and 80% respectively.
-Overall, within that time frame the total number of all-white boards rose too, from 25% to 27%, despite the fact that many leaders are clearly dissatisfied with the imbalance.
+When BoardSource surveyed over 1,750 executives within the industry, it found that 90 percent of all nonprofit CEOs are white, as are 84 percent of board members.
+That’s up from its 2015 findings, which were 89 percent and 80 percent respectively.
+Overall, within that time frame the total number of all-white boards rose too, from 25 percent to 27 percent, despite the fact that many leaders are clearly dissatisfied with the imbalance.